The Savior's Book Café Story in Another World: Characters

-A spy from Hagar, a warmongering country God refuses to send saviors to; knowing they would just be exploited as weapons.
-Bran is a Sham Savior, an artificial being created to supplement the lack of one; he has weaker power than a real Savior.
+A spy from Hagar, a warmongering country God refuses to send saviors to, knowing they would just be exploited as weapons.
+Bran is a Sham Savior, an artificial being created to supplement the lack of one, resulting in him having weaker power than a real Savior.

 After experiencing Tsukina's kindness and growing his own sense of self, he disobeys his orders to abduct the Savior.